btaba/yarlp/README.md

 ##### TODO:

 - Make an experimentation method
+    - log metrics with RandomAgent
-    - log metrics, save model to file
+    - save model to file and reload
-    - reload models from files
+    - create submission files and videos
     - resume experiment if it fails
-    - create submission files and videos
-    - multiprocess the experiments instead of threading
-    - add tests
+    - add tests for experiment
+    - create a schema validator class that loads the schema from json

 - Add policy classes continuous gaussian, categorical, and deterministic, random uniform
     - Make generic q-function and policy models handling both continuous/deterministic action spaces